Varicose Vein Treatment

 Most patients see effective, long-lasting results from this procedure.
 However, the number of treatments required varies depending upon the severity of the condition, and patients with larger veins typically require additional sessions.

-Some of the benefits of the RFA procedure include:
+Some benefits of the RFA procedure include:

 Microphlebectomy is a minimally invasive procedure used to treat varicose veins that are too large to treat with sclerotherapy and too small for laser ablation.
 Also known as “stab phlebectomy,” microphlebectomy uses tiny punctures to remove damaged veins and divert blood flow to healthy veins.
 This can relieve the painful symptoms and unsightly appearance associated with varicose veins.